Anii230/Gass/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
-# Gass
+# GASS

+Gass is a social media website designed to connect people and foster communication in a modern, engaging platform.
+Built with React, Node.js, Express, and MySQL, Gass aims to provide a seamless user experience with features like real-time messaging, profile customization, and content sharing.